 Skinny Dip Farm – Westport

-Skinny Dip Farm is owned and operated by Hannah and Ben Wolbach.
-They started it in 2011 and are just wrapping up their 11th season in operation.
-They farm both at their home, on about 1.5 acres in Little Compton, and on another 4 or so acres of leased land in Westport.
-They grow a wide variety of crops which are sold at farmers’ markets, through a small CSA, to restaurants and caterers and through an online store.
-They primarily grow vegetables, with an emphasis on salad greens, but also flowers, herbs, and some other oddball crops like dry beans and flour corn.
-They also run chickens on cover crop as part of their fertility plan and sent about 250 to slaughter in 2021.
-They grow and sell year round, with winter production in 4 unheated high tunnels, 3 cat tunnels and outside for as long as we can, which is pretty deep into December most years in our ocean influenced South Coast locations.
+“Skinny Dip Farm is owned and operated by Hannah and Ben Wolbach.
+We started it in 2011 and are just wrapping up our 13th season in operation.
+We farm both at our home, on about 1.5 acres in Little Compton, and on another 4 or so acres of leased land in Westport.
+We grow a wide variety of crops which are sold at farmers markets, through a small CSA, to restaurants and caterers and through an online store.
+We primarily grow vegetables, with an emphasis on salad greens, but also grow flowers (+/- .25 acre), herbs and some other oddball crops like dry beans and flour corn.
+We also run chickens on cover crop as part of our fertility plan and aim to send about 250 to slaughter annually.
+We grow and sell year round, with winter production in 4 unheated high tunnels, 3 cat tunnels and outside for as long as we can, which is pretty deep into December most years in our ocean influenced South Coast locations.
 We manage our two properties differently, leaning towards minimal till, intensive methods on the home property and tractor based extensive methods on the leased land, though that is and has been evolving.
-They run the farm with a small crew (6 people in 2021) who are very involved in most aspects of running the farm.
+We run the farm with a small crew, 6 people in 2023, who are very involved in most aspects of running the farm.
 We take great pride in the quality of our produce and our commitment to caring for the land we farm.
 All in all, the farm is very successful and we are able to significantly invest profits into our operation.
 We are a family farm, our two daughters (7 and 9) are around, helping out, making mischief and love befriending the farmers.”

-The workload will ebb and flow with the season—a 50 plus hour workweek during peak season will be balanced with a lighter winter schedule and average out to around 40s hour/ week.
-Hours are mostly Monday-Friday though some weekend work and a share of greenhouse tending is expected.
-The assistant manager will have 2 weeks of paid vacation, time and financial support for farm conferences and trainings.
+The workload will ebb and flow with the season—a 50 hour workweek during peak season will be balanced with a lighter winter schedule and average out to around 40s hour/ week.
+Hours are mostly Monday-Friday though some weekend work and a share of greenhouse tending may be asked.
+Perks include 2 weeks of paid vacation, time and financial support for farm conferences and trainings.
 This is a year round, salaried position that includes housing or a housing stipend if you already live locally.

 To Apply: Please send resume cover letter to email@example.com.
 Feel free to reach out with questions, or to request more information.